aws-samples/pyflink-getting-started/getting-started/README.md

    Try out the other examples if you are interested!
 They are located in [pyflink-examples](../pyflink-examples)

-   Continue on to [Packaging](../packaging/) to learn how to package your application for Kinesis Data Analytics for Apache Flink.
+   Continue on to [Packaging](../packaging/) to learn how to package your application for [Amazon Managed Service for Apache Flink](https://aws.amazon.com/managed-service-apache-flink/) (formerly known as Amazon Kinesis Data Analytics).